virtualsquare/virtualsquare.github.io/tutorials/vde_nesting.md

 They logically implement a communication layer and can be used with any VDE client and any plugin.

-The UVDEL syntax for nesting plugins is the following:
+The VNL (Virtual Network Locator) syntax for nesting plugins is the following:

 ![](pictures/vde_nest_syntax.png)